Currently there are two different systems for importing organic products into the EU:

 You can find the complete list of regulations published on this page.

 To export organic products outside the EU as organic, the products must comply with the national organic standards of the country of destination.
 Equivalency agreements greatly facilitate the export of organic products from the EU.
-Agreements exist with the main organic importers, including the United States, Canada and Japan.
+Agreements exist with the main organic importers, including the United States, Canada, Japan and Republic of Korea.